MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

 # Appendix
-We expect that for the two scenarios this API is designed for, namely cleanup of the user data folder and upgrading the `WebView2 Runtime`, an app adding a handler for `BrowserProcessExited` will only be interested in the next single time the browser process exits (even if there could be more browser processes being created and exiting throughout the lifetime of a
+We expect that for the two scenarios this API is designed for, namely cleanup of the user data folder and upgrading the WebView2 Runtime, an app adding a handler for `BrowserProcessExited` will only be interested in the next single time the browser process exits (even if there could be more browser processes being created and exiting throughout the lifetime of a